workarea-commerce/workarea/docs/source/articles/order-life-cycle.html.md

 ## Canceled Orders

 Workarea Core also allows <dfn>canceling</dfn> orders, however, this does not take into consideration the restocking of inventory, refunding of payment, and updating of fulfillment that may accompany such a change.
-Because of these additional concerns, this functionality is not exposed as a web interface in the base platform, but is available through the <cite>Workarea OMS</cite> plugin.
+Because of these additional concerns, this functionality is not exposed as a web interface in the base platform, but is available through the [Workarea OMS](https://plugins.workarea.com/plugins/oms) plugin.

 From the `Order` document’s perspective, <dfn>canceling</dfn> an order (achieved through `Order#cancel`) is simply the process of recording the date and time at which the order was canceled.
 The presence of this additional timestamp causes the order to identify as canceled.